 - Find Network & Sharing Center from the available options.

-- Click on the Ethernet or WLAN Adapter and choose Properties option.
+- Click on the Ethernet or WLAN Adapter and choose the Properties option.

 - Select Internet Protocol Version 4 (TCP/IPv4) & choose Properties.